Jordi1990/openamber/docs/waveshare-screen-integration.md

 ## Step 2: Screen bracket

 Align Part 1 with the screen and back bracket from the back, note the cutouts in this part for the USB port and switch.
 Slide Part 1 over the back bracket and press it on to the exposed 3M tape of the screen.
-When squeezing the bracket to the glass of the screen it should sink in neatly in the 3D print.
-This step will merge lock the back bracket in place.
+The glass of the Waveshare screen should sink neatly into this part, if is does not sink in properly the sceen will also not stick to the bracket.
+This step will mechanically lock the back bracket, that was used in step 1, in its place.

 ![Step2](./images/Bracket-Assembly-Step2.jpeg)